Trailer Impact: Dumbo Posts Highest Recall at 42.7%; Avengers: Endgame Posts Most Interest in a Cinema View at 75.5% - Boxoffice

 Avengers: Endgame / Disney / Friday, April 26

-- That’s precisely even from 75.5% last week but down from from a 78.6% peak, yet still ranks among the highest numbers we’ve ever measured.
+- That’s up slightly from 75.5% last week but down from from a 78.6% peak, yet still ranks among the highest numbers we’ve ever measured.

-- It spends a 12th consecutive week (all of its tracking weeks) in the top three on the ‘interest in a cinema view’ metric, all at #1.
+- It spends a 13th consecutive week — all of its tracking weeks — at #1 on the ‘interest in a cinema view’ metric.

 Spider-Man: Far From Home / Sony / Friday, July 5